Thiothixene (By mouth)

 There may be other brand names for this medicine.

-You should not use this medicine if you have had an allergic reaction to thiothixene or any related medicine such as chlorprothixene (Taractan®), or flupenthixol (Fluanxol®).
-Do not use this medicine if you have severe mental depression.
+You should not use this medicine if you have had an allergic reaction to thiothixene.
+Do not use this medicine if you have blood or bone marrow problems (such as agranulocytosis, leukopenia, or neutropenia), central nervous system depression (severe drowsiness or loss of consciousness), or circulatory collapse (shock-like state).

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.